-* Address: Eric Perssons väg 31, Malmö
+- Address: Eric Perssons väg 31, Malmö

-* Country: Sweden
+- Country: Sweden

 - Capacity: 22,000

-* Opened: 13 April 2009
+- Opened: 13 April 2009

-* Main use: Football
+- Main use: Football

-* Tenants: Malmö FF (football)
+- Tenants: Malmö FF (football)

 Extra stadium info – Eleda Stadion

-The Eleda Stadion an all-seated capacity of 21,000 for international football matches.
+The construction of the Eleda Stadion, which is among the largest sports venues by capacity in Sweden, started in 2007.
+It has an all-seated capacity of 21,000 for international football matches.
 Malmö FF use the venue for home games.
 They won their first Swedish top-flight football league title in 1944.
 In 1979, they reached the final of the European championship for football clubs for the first time in their history.
 Nottingham Forest won the match 1-0.
-The same year, Malmö FF lost their first-ever world championship final against Club Olimpia from Paraguay.
+The same year, Malmö FF lost their first-ever decisive world championship game against Club Olimpia from Paraguay.

 Robert Douglas Houghton, also known as Bob Houghton, was the manager of Malmö FF in 1979.
 He was born in England in 1947.
 Houghton managed football clubs in the United Kingdom, Sweden, the Hellenic Republic, Canada, Saudi Arabia, the Swiss Confederation, the United States and China.
 He also managed the national football teams of China, Uzbekistan and India.